Andres1305/price-plataform/readme.md

 ## Testing

+Run the next command for run the test :

+### Run the next command for run the test :
+mvn clean verify

 The project includes comprehensive testing to ensure reliability and maintainability.
 The following types of tests have been implemented:

 ### 1. Unit Tests